jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 <img src="/assets/InterpreterDesignPatternDesign3.png" alt="Rational Expression Evaluation Design 3"  width = "80%" align="center" style="padding-right: 35px;">

 I may be jumping the gun on this refactoring.
-We generally want at least three repetitions before refactoring like this.
-But [The Rule of Three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) is more of a guideline than a rule that must be obeyed.
+We generally want at least three repetitions before refactoring like this, but [The Rule of Three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) is more of a guideline than a rule that must be obeyed.
 I anticipate that most of the implementation will reside in the abstract base classes with minimum implementation in the concrete classes.
 I also anticipate the concrete class implementations for each of these abstract classes will be based upon the [Template Method Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).

 I’m also adding this refactoring to show refactoring can add design elements that are not in the grammar. `MultiOperandsOp` and `BinaryOp` are not in the grammar, but they are design elements derived from the grammar.